 We typically look for opportunities in the advanced packaging and test areas where we can generate reasonably quick returns on investments made for customers seeking leading edge technologies.
 We also focus on developing a second wave of customers to fill the capacity that becomes available when leading edge customers transition to newer packaging and test equipment and platforms.
 In addition, we are seeking to add new customers and to deepen our engagement with existing customers.
-This includes an expanded emphasis on the automotive and industrial end market where semiconductor content continues to grow and in the analog area for our mainstream wirebond technologies.
+This includes an expanded emphasis on the automotive and industrial end market, where semiconductor content continues to grow, and in the analog area for our mainstream wirebond technologies.

 From time to time, we identify attractive opportunities to grow our customer base and broaden the markets we serve through expansion of our operations, joint ventures, acquisitions and other strategic investments.
-For example, we have recently announced plans to expand our operations to Vietnam through the construction of a new factory.
+For example, we are making preparations to deliver advanced system-in-package ("SiP") modules and other packaging solutions from a new factory under development in Bac Ninh, Vietnam.
+We believe that the Bac Ninh site will provide customers with a cost-competitive high-volume manufacturing location and will be attractive to them for supply chain diversification.
 We believe that taking advantage of these opportunities helps to diversify our revenue streams, improve our profits, broaden our portfolio of services and maintain our technological leadership.